 NOTE: Recently, the Federal Energy Management Program (FEMP) updated the minimum efficiency requirements for natural gas-fired boilers to 94%(2) , which in effect requires all federal agencies to install condensing boilers.
 This mandate means it is all the more crucial to ensure proper boiler installation and operation in order to maximize efficiency.

 FAVORABLE RESULTS DEPEND ON PROPER APPLICATION AND OPERATION

-These Findings are based on the report, “Condensing Boiler Assessment: Peachtree Summit Federal Building, Atlanta, Georgia” which is available from the GPG program website,
+These Findings are based on the reports, “Condensing Boiler Assessment: Peachtree Summit Federal Building, Atlanta, Georgia” and "Condensing Boilers Evaluation: Retrofit and New Construction Applications".

 For more information, contact Kevin Powell email@example.com Green Proving Ground Program Manager.